Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 Besides the gamma matrices, two other tensors of import are the highest-rank element \(\gamma_{*}\) of the Clifford algebra (for \(D\) even) and the spinor metric (charge conjugation matrix) \(C_{\alpha \beta}\) which is used to raise and lower spinor indices. \(\gamma_{*}\) is antisymmetric if and only if \(t_{2m} = 1\), and \(C_{\alpha \beta}\) is antisymmetric if and only if \(t_0 = 1\).
 The symmetries of these two tensors and those of the gamma matrices can be employed to discern the symmetry of \(\gamma^{a_1 a_2 \cdots a_r} \gamma_{*}\) for a particular \(r\), which proves necessary in spinor-index canonicalization for even \(D\).
-Notice that
+It is easy to verify that